 Rob McClurg received his M.F.A in Ceramics from Texas A&M University.
 He began teaching in 1986 at the School of the Art Institute of Chicago spending many years teaching various ceramics, firing and kiln building techniques.
 Mr. McClurg later began teaching at Oxbow School of Painting in Michigan, where he also the coordinated the ceramics program.
 He is currently an adjunct instructor at Watkins College of Art, Design & Film teaching both ceramics and 3D design.
 In addition to teaching Mr. McClurg shows his fine ceramics at galleries such as Sarratt and Ruby Green Contemporary Art Center.

-Savannah College of Art & Design, M.A., Illustration Design
+M.A., Savannah College of Art & Design

-Middle Tennessee State University, BFA, Graphic Design
+B.F.A, Middle Tennessee State University

 Mike Meredith is a digital illustrator specializing in children’s markets.
 Mike has been working in the Nashville area for the past 25 years starting as a caricature artist at Opryland Theme Park.
 Mike has worked in Web and Graphic Design, Illustration and Education.